lizzies/mcp_omni_connect-123445/docs/user-guide/commands.md

 # Commands Reference

-MCPOmni Connect provides a comprehensive set of commands to control its behavior and interact with connected MCP servers.
+OmniCoreAgent provides a comprehensive set of commands to control its behavior and interact with connected MCP servers.

 ## Command Types

-MCPOmni Connect accepts two types of input:
+OmniCoreAgent accepts two types of input:

 ### System Commands (start with `/`)
-Control MCPOmni Connect's behavior and settings
+Control OmniCoreAgent's behavior and settings

 ### Natural Language Queries
 Direct questions or requests processed by the AI